Are you in a relationship with a narcissist? The following are five red flags to watch out for.

-Many victims of psychopaths, narcissists, and borderlines can't afford to work with a psychologist to help them recover from abuse.
-Books are an inexpensive way to take matters into your own hands.
+Many victims of psychopaths, narcissists, and borderlines can't afford to work with a therapist to help them during their recovery from abuse.
+Books are an inexpensive way to empower yourself and begin the healing process.

 This advice is relevant in recovering from ANY abusive relationship, not just at the hands of narcissistic parents, but also spouses/lovers, siblings, bosses, etc.

-Individuals with narcissistic personality disorder may come across as grandiose, but they are emotionally weak and require constant validation from others.
+Individuals with narcissistic personality disorder may come across as ultra-confident, but they are emotionally fragile bullies requiring constant validation from others.

-Toxic individuals (psychopaths, borderlines, narcissists, etc.) thrive on your reactions to their abuse.
+Toxic individuals (psychopaths, sociopaths, narcissists, etc.) thrive on your reactions to their abuse.
 Provoking tears or outrage from you makes them feel powerful and in control.

-Is your significant other an emotional vampire, narcissist, or straight up psychopath?
-If more than one of the following ten behaviors are all too familiar, then the answer is most likely 'Yes'.
+Is your significant other a narcissist, borderline, or psychopath?
+If you notice any of the following ten behaviors happening on a regular basis, then the answer is most likely 'Yes'.

-When you can't completely avoid a psychopath, narcissist, borderline, or other bully, you must use extreme caution around them.
+When you can't completely avoid a psychopath, narcissist, borderline, or other manipulator, it's best to handle them with extreme caution.
 Here are some tips for how to remain detached and calm.

-Dealing with psychopaths, narcissists, borderlines, and other bullies can be exhausting.
-When you can't walk away, here are 3 essential tips to help you keep your cool.
+Dealing with psychopaths, narcissists, borderlines, and other manipulators can be exhausting.
+When you can't walk away, here are three essential tips to help you keep your cool.